VIS-SIG/Wonderful-Wednesdays/README.md

 We will make the submissions available to the community together with highlights of the strength and limitations.
 Over time, this will lead to a gallery of visualizations for others to learn from.

+## Current data set

+Presented on **May 14th, 2020**, the [Satisfaction example data set](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-05-13) is an  example [data set](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-05-13) based on survey of overall satisfaction performed in Germany in 2014, published 2016.
+The [dataset](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-05-13) is rich for performing and exploring how to present subgroup or cohort information.

 ## Next Webinar

 **June 10th, 2020** we will present a case study on [Haemoglobin in Anaemia](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-06-10).
 The **dataset can be accessed** [here](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2020/2020-06-10).